 At the present time many pages in this section exist as headings with skeleton contents only.
 None of the pages contain finalised text.
 It is likely to take me a year or two of my spare time to produce any sort of 'finished' content.
 Life tends to intervene in these projects.......
 In the interim, comments are welcome if they are related to additional topics which you feel could with benefit be included.

 Note: Much of the folk dance related material on this website may be re-ordered into an e-book at some future date - details here.

 The second part of this webpage comprises a short article prepared as a draft in November 2014 for STS magazine.
 It was never completed - other items I submitted to the editor took priority.
 The material on this page will be reordered when I find the time.

-Eastbourne International Folkdance Festival uses premises at St Catherine's College (previously Bishop's Bell School) and the adjoining Langley School.
+Eastbourne International Folkdance Festival uses premises at St Catherine's College (previously Bishop's Bell School) and the adjoining Langney Primary School.

-The college itself may become a centre of confrontation owing to the Festival organisers seeking on spurious grounds to bar me from the venues - further details are on this webpage and also here.
+The college and school may become centres of confrontation owing to the Festival organisers seeking on spurious grounds to bar me from these venues - further details are on this webpage and also here.